adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 Replacing those with ML-DSA equivalents would push a single TLS handshake well past 10 kilobytes.
 Cloudflare’s research has shown that, at that scale, a meaningful share of TLS connections fail on real-world networks, and the rest get slower.

-What Let's Encrypt will do, is that they will move to a new design known as ["Merkle Tree Certificates" (MTCS)](https://blog.cloudflare.com/bootstrap-mtc/).
+What Let's Encrypt will do, is that they will move to a new design known as ["Merkle Tree Certificates" (MTCs)](https://blog.cloudflare.com/bootstrap-mtc/).
 Instead of issuing certificates one at a time and signing each one individually, an MTC certificate authority issues certificates in batches, with a single signature covering the entire batch.
 Browsers stay up to date on those batch signatures (called “landmarks”) separately from the TLS handshake.
 In the common case, the entire authentication path in an MTC handshake is one signature, one public key, and one inclusion proof.
 That’s smaller than today’s Web PKI handshake, even though MTCs use post-quantum algorithms.
 The other case is the “standalone” form.
 It uses slightly larger handshakes as a fallback when a client’s landmark is out of date.

 To conclude: this is a massive design change in the way certificates are issued and verified, and it is a necessary change to accommodate the larger sizes of post-quantum signatures.
 Let's Encrypt is targeting late 2026 for a staging environment that issues MTCs, and 2027 for a production-ready environment.

-Interestingly enough, other certificate authorities like ssl(.)com have much no such commitments as of time of writing.
+Interestingly enough, other certificate authorities like ssl(.)com have made no such commitments as of time of writing.

 ## How are we SaaS providers affected by Post-Quantum Cryptography?

-We can share the following conclusions for SaaS providers
+We can share the following conclusions for SaaS providers:
-- Symmetric encryption algorithms are not affected by quantum computing, so we can continue using them as before.
+- Symmetric encryption algorithms are not heavily affected by quantum computing, so we can continue using them as before.
 - Asymmetric encryption algorithms are highly affected by quantum computing, so we will need to migrate to post-quantum safe alternatives for key exchanges and digital signatures.
-- For cloud based SaaS providers, the cloud service provider used to host the SaaS product will be the biggest dependency for PQC adoption, as they will be the ones to provide the post-quantum safe alternatives for key exchanges and digital signatures.
-The main cloud providers (Azure, AWS, Google) already committed to timelines for post-quantum safety, with Microsoft [committing](https://www.microsoft.com/en-us/security/blog/2026/06/30/microsoft-advances-quantum-safe-security-as-the-risk-timeline-shifts/) to transition products and services to PQC by 2029.
+- For cloud-based SaaS providers, the cloud service provider used to host the SaaS product will be the biggest dependency for PQC adoption, as they will be the ones to provide the post-quantum safe alternatives for key exchanges and digital signatures.
+The main cloud providers (Azure, AWS, Google) have already committed to timelines for post-quantum safety, with Microsoft [committing](https://www.microsoft.com/en-us/security/blog/2026/06/30/microsoft-advances-quantum-safe-security-as-the-risk-timeline-shifts/) to transition products and services to PQC by 2029.
 - Microsoft provides a customer strategy for cryptographic posture management in [this blog](https://www.microsoft.com/en-us/security/blog/2026/04/16/building-your-cryptographic-inventory-a-customer-strategy-for-cryptographic-posture-management/).
 They introduce the concept of a "cryptographic inventory", which is a living catalog of all the cryptographic assets and mechanisms in use across your organization.
 This includes certificates and keys, protocols and cipher suites, cryptographic libraries and more.
-SaaS providers should start initial inventorization to get insights into their cryptographic inventory.
-This allows service providers to identify critical gaps such as ssl(.)com service provider not having committed to a PQC timeline.
+SaaS providers should start an initial inventory to get insights into critical gaps.
+Certificate authorities like ssl(.)com not having committed to a PQC timeline would be an example of such a gap.

 ## What's next for Post-Quantum Cryptography in the SaaS industry?